envubeamer/beamer-app/README.md

 - Install Heroku Toolbelt https://toolbelt.heroku.com/
 - `heroku login` + give there the account email + password when asked
 - `heroku keys:add`
-- `heroku git:remote -a envu-beamer-app`
+- Go into your beamer-app repo and there `heroku git:remote -a envu-beamer-app`
 - `git push heroku master`